D2L is an online course management system

 Some information to be aware of when using Microsoft Office 365 ProPlus for Students.

-While EagleApps (email) and NetID accounts are different, both passwords can be changed at once by using the
+While EagleApps (email) and NetID accounts are different, both passwords can be changed at once by using the tools on the

 When changing a password, please be sure to follow the Strong Password guidelines listed on that site.